chebacca/Backbone_website/mpc-library/FRONTEND_MPC.md

 - `VITE_STRIPE_PUBLISHABLE_KEY`: Stripe public key
  - `VITE_TERMS_VERSION`: Optional; surface version label in UI.
 If omitted, defaults to `1.0` while server remains authoritative via `TERMS_VERSION`.

+## Dev Port Auto-Discovery
+- The website publishes `health.json` at the app root during development (see `client/public/health.json`).
+- Desktop app detects the website and API ports automatically by probing `health.json` and `/health`.
+- Users can override detected ports locally; overrides are stored in `localStorage` and only affect their machine.
+- Projects may include optional hints under `settings.preferredPorts.website|api`, used only as fallback hints.

 ## Build Output
 - Production files built to `deploy/` directory
 - SPA routing with Firebase hosting rewrites
 - Static asset optimization and caching

+## Admin Panel UI

+Tabs
+- **Users/Licenses**: Consolidated user management with per-user license access.
+  - Each user row includes a license icon action that opens a popover listing that user’s active licenses (key, tier, expiry).
+  - The standalone Licenses tab has been removed to reduce tab count and avoid grouping complexity.
+  - Backward compatibility: URL hash `#licenses` routes to this tab.
+- **Invoices**: Payments and invoice history with filters and details dialog.
+- **System Health**: Subsystem health overview and recent activity.

+Notes
+- Per-user licenses are fetched on demand via `GET /admin/users/:userId` and displayed in the popover; only active licenses are shown by default.